 The city is relatively empty because of all the restrictions.
 Normal citizens are minimally visible.

-The city was founded in 1881, and made the capital of the Turkmen Soviet Socialist Republic in 1924.
+The city was founded in 1881 and made the capital of the Turkmen Soviet Socialist Republic in 1924.
 Much of the city was destroyed by the 1948 Ashgabat earthquake but has since seen extensive renovation under President Saparmurat Niyazov’s urban renewal project.
 The Karakum Canal runs through the city, carrying waters from the Amu Darya from east to west.

 Names.
 Ashgabat is called Aşgabat in Turkmen, in Russian from 1925 to 1991, and Ešq-ābād in Persian.
 Before 1991, the city was usually spelled Ashkhabad in English, a transliteration of the Russian form.
 It has also been variously spelled Ashkhabat and Ashgabad.
 From 1919 until 1927, the city was renamed Poltoratsk after a local revolutionary, Pavel Gerasimovich Poltoratskiy.

-Although the name literally means “city of love” or “city of devotion” in modern Persian, the name might be modified through folk etymology.
+Although the name means “city of love” or “city of devotion” in modern Persian, the name might be modified through folk etymology.
 Turkmen historian Ovez Gundogdiyev believes that the name goes back to the Parthian era, 3rd century BC, deriving from the name of the founder of the Parthian Empire, Arsaces I of Parthia, in Persian Ashk-Abad (the city of Ashk/Arsaces).

 HISTORY

 Ashgabat is a relatively young city, having been founded in 1881 as a fortification and named after the nearby settlement of Askhabad.
-Located not far from the site of Nisa, the ancient capital of the Parthian Empire, it grew on the ruins of the Silk Road city of Konjikala, first mentioned as a wine-producing village in the 2nd century BC and leveled by an earthquake in the 1st century BC (a precursor of the 1948 Ashgabat earthquake).
+Located not far from the site of Nisa, the ancient capital of the Parthian Empire, it grew on the ruins of the Silk Road city of Konjikala, first mentioned as a wine-producing village in the 2nd century BC and levelled by an earthquake in the 1st century BC (a precursor of the 1948 Ashgabat earthquake).
 Konjikala was rebuilt because of its advantageous location on the Silk Road and it flourished until its destruction by Mongols in the 13th century.
-After that it survived as a small village until Russians took over in the 19th century.
+After that, it survived as a small village until the Russians took over in the 19th century.

 A part of Persia until the Battle of Geok Tepe, Askhabad was ceded to the Russian Empire under the terms of the Akhal Treaty.
-Russia developed the area as it was close to the border of British-influenced Persia, and the population grew from 2,500 in 1881 to 19,428 (of whom one third were Persian) in 1897.
-It was regarded as a pleasant town with European style buildings, shops, and hotels.
+Russia developed the area as it was close to the border of British-influenced Persia, and the population grew from 2,500 in 1881 to 19,428 (of whom one-third were Persian) in 1897.
+It was regarded as a pleasant town with European-style buildings, shops, and hotels.
 In 1908, the first Bahá’í House of Worship was built in Askhabat.
 It was badly damaged in the 1948 earthquake and finally demolished in 1963.
 The community of the Bahá’í Faith in Turkmenistan was largely based in Ashgabat.

 Soviet rule was established in Ashgabat in December 1917.
 However, in July 1918, a coalition of Mensheviks, Social Revolutionaries, and Tsarist former officers of the Imperial Russian Army revolted against the Bolshevik rule emanating from Tashkent and established the Ashkhabad Executive Committee.
 After receiving some support (but even more promises) from General Malleson, the British withdrew in April 1919 and the Tashkent Soviet resumed control of the city.

 In 1919, the city was renamed Poltoratsk, after Pavel Poltoratskiy, the Chairman of the Soviet of National Economy of the Turkestan Autonomous Soviet Socialist Republic.
 When the Turkmen SSR was established in 1924, Poltoratsk became its capital.
 The original name (in the form of “Ashkhabad”) was restored in 1927.
-From this period onward, the city experienced rapid growth and industrialisation, although severely disrupted by a major earthquake on October 6, 1948.
+From this period onward, the city experienced rapid growth and industrialization, although severely disrupted by a major earthquake on October 6, 1948.
 An estimated 7.3 on the Richter scale, the earthquake killed 110–176,000 (⅔ of the population of the city), although the official number announced by Soviet news was only 40,000.

 In July 2003, street names in Ashgabat were replaced by serial numbers except for nine major highways, some named after Saparmurat Niyazov, his father, and his mother.
-The Presidential Palace Square was designated 2000 to symbolize the beginning of the 21st century.
+The Presidential Palace Square was designated in 2000 to symbolize the beginning of the 21st century.
 The rest of the streets were assigned larger or smaller four-digit numerical names.
 Following Niyazov’s death in 2006, Soviet-era street names were restored, though in the years since, many of them have been replaced with names honouring Turkmen scholars, poets, military heroes, and figures from art and culture.

 In 2013, the city was included in the Guinness Book of Records as the world’s highest concentration of white marble buildings.